Moesif/moesif-browser-js/README.md

   // add other option here
 });

-// Start capturing AJAX API Calls moesif.start();
+// Optionally, start logging AJAX API Calls moesif.start();

 // Identify the user with Moesif such as when user logs in